Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 Celiac disease and type 1 diabetes are disorders in which the body’s immune system mistakenly attacks itself, targeting the lining of the small intestine in celiac disease and the beta-cells of the pancreatic islets in type 1 diabetes.
 Celiac disease is far more common in people with type 1 diabetes than in the general population—as many as 10 percent of children with type 1 diabetes, compared with only one in 100 children in the general population, test positive for the antibodies that indicate celiac disease.
 Moreover, a growing body of research suggests type 1 diabetes is triggered by exposure to gluten, the protein linked to celiac disease, adding even more weight to the theory that the two disorders share common genetic causes.

 Investigators have taken a significant step toward confirming this hypothesis.
 A research team headed by John A. Todd, Ph.D., at the University of Cambridge in Great Britain identified three genetic markers known to be associated with celiac disease that also are associated with increased likelihood of type 1 diabetes and two factors previously associated with type 1 diabetes that contribute to the risk of celiac disease.
-The research was reported in the December 25, 2008, issue of The New England Journal of Medicine.
+The research was reported in The New England Journal of Medicine.

 The researchers examined genetic markers in blood samples obtained from 2,536 people with celiac disease; 8,064 people with type 1 diabetes; and 9,339 controls with neither diabetes nor celiac disease.
 In blood samples from people with type 1 diabetes, the researchers looked for variations in the DNA sequence at genetic sites, or loci, known to be associated with celiac disease.
 In samples from people with celiac disease, they looked for DNA variants previously associated with type 1 diabetes.
 Because prior research has established a clear association with both diseases and variants at gene loci associated with human leukocyte antigen (HLA)—a major component of the immune system—the researchers looked only at non-HLA genes.